 The United Nations Children’s Fund (UNICEF) is a global leader in international development and humanitarian work with a mandate to protect the welfare of children and mothers, particularly in areas facing natural and man-made crises.
 As the worldwide number of displaced people increased to over 70 million in 2019 - more than half of them children - UNICEF’s role in ensuring their care and protection is more urgent, yet more challenging, than ever.

-Primero offers a rich set of features which can be easily configured for a diverse range of protection contexts, while encouraging internationally accepted best practices.
+Primero offers a rich set of features that can be easily configured for a diverse range of protection contexts while encouraging internationally accepted best practices.

-To achieve global scale and recognition of Primero as the premiere software for protection-related information management, it is not enough to focus only on the quantity of Primero-using instances - instead, our ongoing goal is to establish the Primero support model as the most sustainable, intuitive, and cost effective technology option for the global humanitarian and development community.
+To achieve global scale and recognition of Primero as the premier software for protection-related information management, it is not enough to focus only on the quantity of Primero-using instances - instead, our ongoing goal is to establish the Primero support model as the most sustainable, intuitive, and cost-effective technology option for the global humanitarian and development community.